-Landscape character guidance for Neighbourhood Planning is provided in Good Practice Note 9 issued by the Cranborne Chase AONB partnership.
+- 28. Landscape character guidance for Neighbourhood Planning is provided in Good Practice Note 9 issued by the Cranborne Chase AONB partnership.
+National planning policy requires decision makers to give great weight to conserving and enhancing the landscape and scenic beauty of the AONB, and that major development is unlikely to be permitted other than in exceptional circumstances and provided that the development would be in the public interest.
+Whilst it may be in the national public interest to have more development in order to house the increasing population, that does not necessarily mean that it is in the public interest to have this within the AONB, particularly if there is no local need for it and there are alternative options available. - 29.
 The village of Pimperne is set within an open chalk downland landscape, of broad rolling hills and gentle slopes.
-This is a predominantly arable farmland divided into large, generally straightsided fields.
+This is a predominantly arable farmland divided into large, generally straight-sided fields.
 Its large "skyscape" is particularly notable when viewed from elevated vantage points, and the dark night skies are particularly valued as a result, away from the brighter lights of Blandford Camp, which is the largest single source of light pollution within the Cranborne Chase and West Wiltshire Downs Areas of Outstanding Natural Beauty, and the concentration of lights in Blandford Forum.

-The Pimperne Stream is a winterbourne stream running through the heart of the village and visible on occasion from Church Road and its crossing of the A354, with notable willows along its banks.
+The Cranborne Chase AONB team have produced guidance on external lighting and more recently added further guidance on Dark-Sky compliant lighting on new builds and refurbishments, in recognition of the International Dark Sky status awarded to the AONB in 2019. - 30.
+The Pimperne Stream is a winterbourne stream running through the heart of the village and visible on occasion from Church Road and its crossing of the A354, with notable willows along its banks. - 31.
 The village historically was built along the dry, dipslope valley that runs north to south from Gunville Down, along Newfield Road and Church Road before crossing the A354 Salisbury Road outside the Farquharson Arms.
-There is a very pleasant sequence of views along Church Road, culminating in the space around the Lych Gate.
+There is a very pleasant sequence of views along Church Road, culminating in the space around the Lych Gate. - 32.
 Only late 20th century estates creep up the valley sides, and are more prominent and incongruous in the landscape, particularly where the style and design has little in common with the character of the area.
 The visually prominent and hard edges to the village are noted as detrimental in the landscape character studies.
 The more muted colours of older agricultural buildings on the higher ground tend to be less intrusive in the landscape.

-There are general views of the village from higher ground, most notable from the approach from the Higher Shaftesbury Road, along the A354 near Letton Park and some of the surrounding public rights of way.
+33. There are general views of the village from higher ground, most notable from the approach from the Higher Shaftesbury Road, along the A354 near Letton Park and some of the surrounding public rights of way.
 The tower of St Peter's church is the most notable landmark within the settlement.
 Other locally cherished views include views of and from Pimperne Wood to the north, views from the long barrow westwards across to Pimperne Down, and views from the North Dorset Trailway towards the River Stour, in the southern part of the parish.
 The impact of development on the enjoyment of these views should be considered in planning decisions.
 The wider countryside is relatively rich in pre-historic remains such as barrows and strip lynchets.